-Broil unit the pork starts to crisp, about 7 minutes.
+Broil until the pork starts to crisp, about 7 minutes.
 Stir and broil another 5 minutes more, watching carefully so the pork doesn’t burn.
 Serve with warm corn tortillas and your favorite accompaniments.

 ***I froze the leftovers but it wasn’t long before we pulled it out from the freezer and devoured the rest of the carnitas.